This week's deal of the week - 20% off all HKM lunge gear

 Does the comment or message tell you you need to click on a link to claim the prize?
 You haven't won.
 No business will ever tell you you need to click a link, enter your credit card details or enter your personal details into some random form to claim a prize.

-When you check the profile who has made the comment or sent the message, can you see all the posts the business page has made including the competition post you commented on?
+When you check the profile that has made the comment or sent the message, can you see all the posts the business page has made including the competition post you commented on?
 No?
 You haven't won.
 The fake profile will normally have no posts on the page.
 If they do, they will be nothing like the posts on the genuine page.

 Has the comment or message come from a profile and not a page?
 You haven't won.
 Businesses are not allowed to use profiles; they can only use a page which is linked to a profile.
 You can tell the difference as a profile has an ‘Add Friend’ button.